-Over the past few years, small satellites have changed the landscape of space exploration.
-They facilitate quicker, cost effective and reliable access to space.
-This provides a potential opportunity to have smaller PROJECT GROUPS and encourages new actors to develop their capabilities in the space domain.
-Small satellites are encouraging spacecrafts to test and try novel methods and technologies (E.g. open source hardware and software, formation flying), which might not be under the purview of large scale satellites This remains the reasons as to why small satellites have been considered a disruptive technology by numerous space mission experts.
+Over the past few years, small satellites have changed the landscape of space missions.
+They facilitate quicker, more cost-effective and reliable access to space and data products.
+This encourages new actors to develop their capabilities in the space domain, from small, singular spacecraft up to Earth-spanning constellations of thousands of satellites.
+Small satellites are opening the door for spacecraft manufacturers and operators to test novel methods and technologies (E.g. open source hardware and software, and formation flying), which are either not possible or extremely difficult with traditional larger systems.
+It is for these reasons, among others, that small satellites are considered an industry disruptive technology by numerous space mission experts.

-- Career and project assistance for young professionals and students already active in the small satellite community.
+- Provide career and project assistance for young professionals and students already active in the small satellite community.

 - Provide the small satellite community with up-to-date information on relevant topics, as well as recommendations regarding the directions to be taken for future research and development and/or policy and legal issues.

 - Attract young professionals and students to the world of small satellites and more generally to the world of space exploration.